Flat nematophyte - Details and

 specimen shows three types of tissues in a wider sense (Fig.1).
 There

 is an inner stratum with big tubes of about 20Ám diameter and probably

 much smaller tubes, not seen here, in between.
 This inner stratum is

 diameters of about 10Ám.
-Embedded in the envelope layer there
+Embedded in this outer layer there

-are pockets of aligned tubes in a more or less fan-shaped
+are pockets of aligned tubes, often in a more or less

-arrangement, diverging towards the surface (Fig.2).
-Remarkable are the
+arrangement, diverging towards the surface (Figs.1,2).
+Remarkable are

 chains of dark dots apparently